-I was born in New England in the mid-1960s and adopted by my parents several months later.
+I was born and adopted by my parents in New England in the 1960s.
 I lived in Amherst, Massachusetts throughout my childhood, attending Amherst Regional High School where I studied French, Latin, Greek and Russian, was on the debate team and played varsity tennis.
 I decided to attend Amherst College, where my father had taught Art History since 1962.
 Primarily because I was planning to attend college in my hometown, I decided to defer my matriculation for a year and serve as a volunteer for Glenmary Home Missions, a Catholic religious order that serves communities in the rural South where Catholics are a small minority.
 Living in the parish rectory in Idabel, Oklahoma, I taught in the local junior high school, and volunteered as a carpenter's assistant for the Little Dixie Community Action Agency, an organization that weatherized homes and distributed food to families in Idabel and other surrounding communities.
 I also studied Choctaw, a Native American language, and tutored Choctaw students in English and Mathematics.
 I also coached a Special Olympics basketball team that played in the Oklahoma State Finals.
 My year in Idabel was formative not only because it exposed me to aspects of life seemingly far removed from my experiences in New England but also because it allowed me to explore aspects of myself outside the classroom.

 At Amherst College, I had originally intended to major in Philosophy but I soon decided that Religious Studies was more suited to my interests.
 In my sophomore year, at the encouragement of my advisor, I enrolled in an anthropology course that was a broad survey of Indian religiosity.
 This was my first exposure to issues concerning cross-cultural understanding and I was fascinated.
 India had such a cultural and religious depth and diversity that I knew I had to explore it more fully.
 And so I decided to study in India during my junior year abroad.
 I was accepted into a program sponsored by the University of Wisconsin in Varanasi, a city in Northern India that is regarded as one of Hinduism's most sacred places.
 Central to the program was an intensive study of Hindu and Urdu, two of the most important languages in North India society.
 I studied both Hindi and Urdu intensively at the University of Wisconsin, Madison and then went to India that fall.
 In Varanasi, I lived with a Hindu family who belonged to the Brahmin caste and we became very close.
 I also continued to study Hindi and Urdu, took lessons in an Indian form of dance called "Kathak" and pursued an independent research project discussing Roman Catholicism in North India.
 I also was fortunate to serve as a volunteer for the Missionaries of Charity, the religious order founded by Mother Teresa of Calcutta, and worked in one of their hostels in Varanasi.
 Suffice it to say here that my first year in India was magical for it was my first experience in a culture different from my own.
 To surrender oneself to another culture and to immerse oneself in it is inevitably a transformative experience and the intellectual and spiritual implications of such cross-cultural experience and contact stand at the center of my deepest professional and personal concerns.